yanfali/wpextract/README.md

-quick hack to export post data out of a Word Press MySQL DB into JSON
+quick hack to export post data out of a Word Press MySQL DB into WP WXR export format